The Price Of A Borrowed Life

 The Machines

-Humanity teeters on the brink of extinction.
+Humanity teeters on the brink of Cracking in Paradise .
 A population that once numbered 8 billion has dwindled to a mere 10 million.
-Decades ago, an alien race known as the Machines invaded Earth and conquered it after a brutal 20-year war.
+Decades ago, an alien race known as the Machines invaded Earth and conquered it after a brutal twenty year war.
 Humanity, outmatched, lost the war and the survivors were enslaved by their conquerors.

 The Machines resemble humans in form but surpass them in every physical aspect.
 A single Machine possesses the strength of 50 humans, with tough, metallic-infused skin that resists regular blades and can withstand anything less than a .50 caliber bullet—though even that is rarely fatal.
 Their superior speed, strength, and resilience made them nearly invincible, a key factor in humanity's defeat.